Anson2Leung/SetBet.github.io/index.md

 Their mission is to reduce the waste produced by single-use containers and utensils by renting out re-usable ones.
 Having a web application will be able to reduce the burden on both customers and the organization.

-This applications can be modified and applied more generally for use in UH.
-For their own rental or loan services.
+This applications can be modified and applied more generally for use in other places like in UH.
+Supporting for their own rental or loan services with different types of items.

 ### Tech Stack